jucamohedano/jucamohedano.github.io/_posts/2023-03-01-welcome-to-my-blog.md

 tags: [welcome, blog]
 ---

-This is my first blog post using Jekyll on GitHub Pages.
-In this post, I'll share a bit about why I started this blog and what you can expect from future posts.
+Welcome to my personal blog!
+I'm Juan Camacho Mohedano, and I'll be sharing my thoughts, projects, and research here.

 <!--more-->

 ## Why I Started This Blog

-I created this blog to share my thoughts, research, and experiences in [Your Field].
+I created this blog to share my thoughts, research, and experiences in Computer Science and Software Engineering.
 I believe that sharing knowledge is one of the best ways to contribute to the community and also to clarify my own understanding of complex topics.

 ## What to Expect

 Future posts will cover topics such as:

-- Recent developments in [Topic 1]
+- Recent developments in Machine Learning and AI
-- Tutorials on [Topic 2]
+- Software engineering best practices
-- My thoughts on [Topic 3]
+- Project walkthroughs and tutorials
 - Summaries of research papers I find interesting

 ## Code Example